 I designed this recipe for a dehydrator, but if you don’t have one, set your oven to “warm” and put the meat on a wire rack set above a rimmed cookie sheet; the sheet catches any drippings.
 I also leave the oven door ajar for air circulation.

-As for the meat, this will work with any skinless duck or goose breast, or with venison, elk, antelope, goat, lamb or beef.
+As for the meat, while it is a duck jerky recipe, it will also work with any skinless goose breast, or with venison, elk, antelope, goat, lamb or beef.